jzxu0622/mati/README.md

 # MATI (Microstructural Analysis of Tissues by Imaging)
 ---------------------------------------------------------------------------------------------------------------
 This is a MATLAB package that includes microstructural analysis code developed by Vanderbilt University Institute of Imaging Science.
+The matiGUI_win11.exe is a user-friendly standalone GUI package for the Windows 11 system.
+GUI packages for other OS are under development.

 Authors:  Junzhong Xu, Xiaoyu Jiang, Sean P. Devan
 ---------------------------------------------------------------------------------------------------------------